nauam/Courses/docs/developer/06-logging-plugins.md

 - _Streaming Log Reader_ - One input for reading the log data

 When an execution starts, it writes log events to all outputs until it is done.
-When a user views the execution log in the QW Control GUI, or accesses it via the API, the input component is used to read the log events for the specific Execution.
+When a user views the execution log in the Rundeck GUI, or accesses it via the API, the input component is used to read the log events for the specific Execution.

-QW Control provides a built-in Reader and Writer, by writing the log output to a formatted file on disk, stored in the `var/logs` directory.
+Rundeck provides a built-in Reader and Writer, by writing the log output to a formatted file on disk, stored in the `var/logs` directory.
 This is the _Local File Log_.

-In addition, in QW Control 2.0+, each execution generates a _state_ file, which contains information about how each step and node executed.
+In addition, in Rundeck 2.0+, each execution generates a _state_ file, which contains information about how each step and node executed.
 This file is also stored on disk.

-However local storage of log files is not always ideal, such as when deploying of QW Control in a cloud environment where local disk storage could be ephemeral, or when clustering multiple QW Control servers.
+However local storage of log files is not always ideal, such as when deploying of Rundeck in a cloud environment where local disk storage could be ephemeral, or when clustering multiple Rundeck servers.
 In those cases, it would be useful to have a way to store the log file and state file somewhere else, and retrieve them when necessary.

-QW Control has another component:
+Rundeck has another component:

 - _Execution File Storage_ - A way of storing and retrieving file data in an external system

-QW Control has a plugin mechanism for all three of these components, allowing the logging system and file storage system to be adapted to different needs.
+Rundeck has a plugin mechanism for all three of these components, allowing the logging system and file storage system to be adapted to different needs.

 Log Events are written to all configured Writer plugins, as well as the **Local File Log** if not disabled: